More than 170 killed after South Korean jet crash-lands at airport. Here’s what we know

 What are the authorities saying?

-South Korea’s acting president said the site of Sunday’s plane crash has been declared a special disaster zone as he vowed a full investigation into what caused the deadly disaster.
+South Korea’s acting president declared the site of Sunday’s plane crash a special disaster zone as he expressed heartbreak over the tragedy.

-“We will concentrate all resources on recovery and support for the victims.
-All necessary resources are being mobilized, and a special disaster zone has been declared,” Choi Sang-mok said in a statement.

 Choi, who travelled to the crash site on Sunday, extended his “heartfelt condolences to the bereaved families” and pledged to make every effort to manage the aftermath of the incident and prevent similar accidents in future.